Andir16/andir16/README.md

 ### Connect with Me 🌐
 - **Twitter**: [Follow me on Twitter](https://twitter.com/andir16)
-- Feel free to reach out if you have any questions or want to collaborate on exciting projects!
+- Feel free to reach out if you have any questions or want to collaborate on projects!

 ### Stats
 ![GitHub Steak](https://streak-stats.demolab.com/?user=andir16&date_format=M%20j%5B%2C%20Y%5D&mode=weekly)